optionblox/yieldblox-docs/docs/Whitepaper.md

 ## Protocol Structure
 The YieldBlox protocol facilitates lending by utilizing a network of protocol accounts, tokens, and claimable balances.
 ### Loan Terms
-Loans can be taken for any time period as long as the user maintains a collateral balance greater than 110% of the value of their loan plus their loan's accrued interest.
+Loans can be taken out for any time period as long as the user maintains a collateral balance greater than 110% of the value of their loan plus their loan's accrued interest.
 If the collateral balance falls below 110% of the loan value plus the value of the loan's accrued interest, the loan can be liquidated by another protocol participant.

 ### Protocol Data Feeds
 The YieldBlox protocol relies on liability, utilization, and price feeds to function.
 #### Liability Feed
-The protocol tracks its total liabilities by sending liability tokens to the YieldBlox Feed account when a loan is originated and by burning those tokens when it is repaid.
+The protocol tracks its total liabilities by sending liability tokens to the YieldBlox Tracker account when a loan is originated and by burning those tokens when it is repaid.
 This process is necessary to allow the protocol and protocol data consumers to calculate total pool liabilities quickly.
 ### Utilization Feed
-The protocol tracks its utilization over time by sending utilization tokens to the YieldBlox Feed account whenever a loan is originated, pool tokens are minted, or pool tokens are burned.
+The protocol tracks its utilization over time by sending utilization tokens to the YieldBlox Tracker account whenever a loan is originated, pool tokens are minted, or pool tokens are burned.
 This process is necessary to allow the protocol to determine the average utilization rate over a loan's lifecycle, which is required to calculate a loan's accrued interest fees.
 ### Price Feed
 The protocol tracks users' collateral value with a price feed that pulls price data from centralized exchanges like Coinbase, averages them, and sanity checks them against the DEX TWAP(time-weighted-average-price).
 The price feed is only a temporary solution as a dedicated oracle solution for TSS apps is currently in the works.
 More details on this feed are available on our docs page: https://docs.yieldblox.com/#/

 ### Protocol Tokens
 #### Pool Tokens
 YieldBlox pool tokens are sent to protocol lenders in exchange for the assets they lend the protocol.
-These tokens represent the portion of the associated underlying asset in the pool that the user owns.
+These tokens represent the portion of the associated underlying asset in the pool that the lender owns.
 The value of pool tokens increases over time as the pool intakes interest fees.
 There is a separate pool token for each asset held in the YieldBlox lending pool.

 **Token Identification:**
 - Pool tokens are issued by the YieldBlox lending pool account